Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 Going back to the present.
 My 3 years bond in Dentsu is about to end.
 I went back to Step one of looking for projects and paid talks that increased my cash flow.
 From step two, I’ve managed to get out of (bad) debt.
 From step three, I’ve added a critical illness coverage that are usually not covered by company healthcards.
 As Step five, I’ve finally made time to open up a few stock market investment accounts and my investment now looks like this in 2020:

-You realized how long that took????
+Do you realize how long that took????
 About 4 to 5 years from Randell’s talk.

 While an investment can mean stock market equities, step 5 for me started by taking the risk for a graduate school loan at AIM, the premier business school in Asia.
-Or the old CCP-like structure — across Greenbelt 1 with international flags — that turn out to be the number 1 business school of choice for the top companies in the Philippines.
+Or the old CCP-like structure — across Greenbelt 1 with international flags — that turns out to be the number 1 business school of choice for the top companies in the Philippines.

 What are your self-investment goals?